alpsteam/autonomous-labs/lab-1/lab-1.md

 ### Installing Java JRE 1.8xx:

 Swingbench requires Java 8 to run.
-You must install it if you don’t have it installed.
+You must install it if you don't have it installed.
 Please notice of you already have SQL Developer running then you have the correct Java installed already.
 You can test to see if you have it installed by running the following command in command prompt window.

 java -version